spiral/docs/docs/en/component/distribution.md

 Unlike a similar method used to generate an address for a page in the [url generator](/http/routing.md#url-generation) router component, links can be arbitrary and configured on a separate server designed to serve static content.

-Thus, if you pass an arbitrary file string to the `resolve()` method, you will receive a physical http link to this file.
-In the case that the base uri is defined as "`http://localhost`", then the result will be as follows:
+In this way, if you pass an arbitrary file string to the `resolve()` method, you will receive a physical http link to this file.
+If the base uri is defined as "`http://localhost`", the result will be as follows:

 ```php
 /** @var \Spiral\Distribution\Resolver\StaticResolver $resolver */